schar/comp-sem/README.md

 help you consolidate understanding of new technical concepts), and a short term paper (10-15 pages), due at the conclusion of the class.
 I'll be in touch with enrolled students after Spring Break about paper topics.

+## Course materials

+Course materials (including readings, slides, and exercises) can be downloaded by following the links below:

 |                      | Topic                        | Reading               | Slides                                                                 | Exercises                                                                 |
 |----------------------|------------------------------|-----------------------|------------------------------------------------------------------------|---------------------------------------------------------------------------|